Centurion, South Africa: Infrastructure

-Today Centurion features modern shopping malls (Centurion Mall, Mall@Reds, Forest Hill City Mall), several entertainment spots, a theatre, golf courses and a driving range.
+Today, Centurion features modern shopping malls (Centurion Mall, Mall@Reds, Forest Hill City Mall), several entertainment spots, a theatre, golf courses and a driving range.
 Several hotels including Irene Country Lodge as well as a plethora of smaller guest houses.
 The Unitas hospital is the largest private hospital on the African continent (including a helipad) and is part of the Netcare group.
-Technology companies like Aerosud, Accenture, Denel Dynamics, Siemens, SAAB Grintek Technologies, Telkom and others such as GMC Aircon are in Centurion.
+Technology companies, including Aerosud, Accenture, Denel Dynamics, Siemens, SAAB Grintek Technologies, Telkom and others such as GMC Aircon, are in Centurion.
 The Gautrain has a station in Centurion.

 Centurion Mall

-Established during 1983/1984, the Centurion Mall was constructed around the Centurion Lake (on the Hennops River) and was the only shopping centre with the standard big-name retailers of that time in Centurion until the 21st century.
+Established in 1983 as Verwoerdburgstad ("Verwoerdburg City"), the Centurion Mall was constructed around the Centurion Lake (on the Hennops River) and was the only shopping centre with the standard big-name retailers of that time in Centurion until the 21st century.
 In 2003, the mall underwent its first major revamp which was estimated at around 250 million ZAR.
 29,760 m2 of retail space was added to the mall bringing the mall's total size to 105,000 m2, making it the second largest shopping centre in the Tshwane metropolitan area.

-The mall was also famous for its man-made colour water fountain amenity, which was in the centre of the lake, on the north side of the mall (known as the 'bay' area).
-This water feature has been used as a 'logo' for the former City of Centurion, seen at many of the entrances of the previous municipality.
+The mall was also known for its man-made colour water fountain amenity, which was in the centre of the lake, on the north side of the mall (known as the 'bay' area).
+This water feature has been used as a 'logo' for the former Centurion town council, seen at many of the entrances of the previous municipality.